CocktailJS/cocktail/README.md

 ##Keep it simple
-Cocktail has only one public method `Cocktail.mix()` but it relies on `annotations` to tag some meta-data that describe the mix.
+Cocktail has only one public method `cocktail.mix()` but it relies on `annotations` to tag some meta-data that describe the mix.

 ###Annotations
 Annotations are simple meta-data Cocktail uses to perform some tasks over the given mix.
 They become part of the process but usually they are not kept in the result of a mix.

-	var Cocktail = require('Cocktail'),
+	var cocktail = require('cocktail'),
 		MyClass  = function(){};

-	Cocktail.mix(MyClass, {
+	cocktail.mix(MyClass, {
 		'@properties': {
 			name: 'default name'
 		}